radon-h2020/radon-demonstrator/labs/xopera.md

 RADON comes with its own deployment tool called xOpera.

-## Export the model from GMT
+The first thing needed is to export the model from

-- export the model from GMT
+GMT into the IDE.

 ### Tasks